argoproj/argo-events/api/event-bus.md

 <p>

-Size is the NATS StatefulSet size
+Replicas is the NATS StatefulSet replicas

 </p>